mcash8/LoonDataCollab/README.md

 - Link Capacities: uses network data to compute data rates between a set of nodes
 - Loon Data Genie: uses the link intents file to evaluate which links between nodes were made by the TS-SDN
 - DataVis: visualize nodes, links, and distances.
 Needs map.json
 - Topology Selection Baseline: Explores topology selection problem using or-tools

+### Python Files:
+- CommonImports.py: used to import common python libraries
+- TopologySelectionAutomation.py: Contains functions used in topology selection baseline notebook

 ### Packages:
 - numpy v1.21.5